Justinon/terraform-aws-foundryvtt/README.md

 2. [Terraform 12 or higher](https://warrensbox.github.io/terraform-switcher/)
 3. AWS account with an automation role for Terraform to use on your behalf

-## Usage
+## Source
 First you'll need to decide which version to use.
 I recommend using the [latest release tag](https://github.com/Justinon/terraform-aws-foundryvtt/releases) if you can.
 Otherwise, search for the one that suits you.

-### Source
 You can create the module with the source and version of choice using either SSH or HTTPS:

 SSH: